 The Pope's Message to Israel

 Benedict's visit to the Holy Land was and probably will remain the most complicated and sensitive trip of his pontificate.
 Even before he arrived there was a sense in the air that "anything that can be misinterpreted will be."
 Now that the dust has settled, it is fair to say that the trip generated very mixed feelings.
 Let's look at a few highlights of the Holy Father's visit that are particularly relevant to Jewish-Christian relations, and the way they were received and perceived by Israelis and Catholics.
-[Benedict's most important speeches can be found in our section the Pope and the Jewish People.]

 Even before he arrived in Israel, from Mount Nebo in Jordan the pope already emphasized the "inseparable bond" that connects the Church with the Jewish people, and the imperative of working towards reconciliation between them: